dmytrozabolotnii/autoware_mini/nodes/platform/simulation/README.md

 ## bicycle_simulation

-Implements a simple bicycle model for testing waypoint followers based on the blog post [Simple Understanding of Kinematic Bicycle Model](https://www.shuffleai.blog/blog/Simple_Understanding_of_Kinematic_Bicycle_Model.html).
+Implements a simple bicycle model for testing waypoint following controllers based on the blog post [Simple Understanding of Kinematic Bicycle Model](https://www.shuffleai.blog/blog/Simple_Understanding_of_Kinematic_Bicycle_Model.html).
 It uses the formulation where the desired point is at the center of the rear axle.
 Velocity and steering angle changes are instantaneous.

 #### Parameters